Douglas Field

 James Baldwin

 My monograph, All Those Strangers: The Art and Lives of James Baldwin was published by Oxford UP in 2015.
 The book analyses the writer’s life and work against the radically transformative politics of his time, as well as exploring under-researched areas in Baldwin’s life and work—his relationship to the Left, his FBI files and the significance of Africa in his writing—while also contributing to wider discussions about post-war US culture.
-The book was reviewed in the New York Review of Books, Times Literary Supplement & African American Review, amongst other publications.
+The book was reviewed in the New York Review of Books, Times Literary Supplement & African American Review.

 Recent and Current Research

-I am the co-editor (with Jay Jeff Jones) of An Aesthetic of Obscenity, an anthology of Jeff Nuttall's fiction, along with several articles on the writer (Beat Scene, PN Review, TLS).
+I am the co-editor (with Jay Jeff Jones) of An Aesthetic of Obscenity, an anthology of Jeff Nuttall's fiction, along with several articles on the polymath (Beat Scene, PN Review, TLS).
 I am also the co-editor (again with Jay Jeff Jones), of a 50th anniversary edition of Jeff Nuttall's Bomb Culture.
 I was the co-curator, with Jay Jeff Jones, of the exhibition, Off Beat: Jeff Nuttall and the International Underground, which was on display at the John Rylands Library, Manchester (2016-17).
 I was also the co-curator of an exhibtion on Nuttall at Flat Time House in London, The Pyschopathic Now: Jeff Nuttall's Bomb Culture and the International Underground (2018-19)

 Recent and forthcoming publications

-Co-ed. (with R. J. Riley), a special issue on The Mimeograph Revolution and Avant-garde Little Magazines for Texual Practice (2023).
+Co-ed. (with R. J. Riley), a special issue on The Mimeograph Revolution and Avant-garde Little Magazines for Texual Practice (2024).

-Co-ed (with Justin A. Joyce and Dwight A. McBride), James Baldwin Review, volume 9 (Autumn, 2023).
+Co-ed (with Justin A. Joyce and Dwight A. McBride), James Baldwin Review, volume 10 (Autumn, 2024).

 Co-ed. (with Luke Walker), a special issue on William Blake, Neo-Romanticism and the Counterculture for the Bulletin of the John Rylands Library (2022).